What Is an Umbrella Policy?

 A split limit policy has a lower limit that applies to each person injured and a larger limit that applies to each accident.

 If you have a split limit policy, strongly consider purchasing the highest per-person limits possible.
-This can help you to meet the umbrella insurance deductible without any out-of-pocket costs.
+This can help you to meet the umbrella insurance deductible without a gap in coverage or out-of-pocket costs.